MakotoE/rust-fahapi/README.md

 # Folding@home client API wrapper for Rust

-This API is unstable as surprises in the FAH API are being ironed out.
+This API is unstable as FAH presents itself with more surprises every now and then.